EmeryCSI/CSI248F24_GA2_IntroToComponents/README.md

 export default function App() {
   return (
     <View style={styles.container}>
+      {/* The BlogHeader component receives 'title' and 'author' as props */}
       <BlogHeader title="My First Blog Post" author="John Doe" />

+      {/* The LikeCounter component receives 'initialLikes' as a prop */}
+      {/* This demonstrates how we can pass data from a parent component to a child component */}
       <LikeCounter initialLikes={0} />
     </View>
   );